hariramprasanth/azure-networking/networking-inside-same-vnet/README.md

 # Problem statement

-Two VM can talk to each other inside the same VNeet by default.
+Two VM can talk to each other inside the same VNet by default.
 All ports are open by default.

 # setup
 ## VNet (shipping vnet)